 Item 2.
 If registered, provide the name of the registry (such as PROSPERO) and registration number.

-This systematic review protocol was registered on the Open Science Framework (OSF) (registration number NUMBER) and the GitHub page of the corresponding author (https://github.com/jwgsim/Paper-Meta-Analysis-Interethnic-Attitudes) on 22-07-2022 and has since not been updated.
+This systematic review protocol was registered on the GitHub page of the corresponding author (https://github.com/jwgsim/Paper-Meta-Analysis-Interethnic-Attitudes) on 22-07-2022 and has since been updated once in document “PRISMA_Registration_Protocol_29_08_2022”.

 Authors.